Skip to content

 /**

 * Check if not equal to a value.
-This is equivalent to the `!=` operator.
+The default behavior is equivalent to the `!=` operator.

 *